Cobus (AJ) Venter, CO(c)

 He has been working with various FES devices specifically geared towards upper-motor-neuron deficit since 2008, and Saebo certified since 2010.
 His passion and main focus has been to bring the benefits of FES and other revolutionary devices (including off-loading devices related to diabetic wound care) to clients who can potentially benefit a great deal from the innovative systems that are available on the international market.

-Currently AJ works full time as an Orthotist in Kingston, Ontario, as owner of V2innovations Orthotics & Prosthetics.
-AJ is a member of the Ontario Association of Prosthetists and Orthotists, and is a guest lecturer at the School of Rehabilitation Therapy at Queen's University.
+Currently AJ works full time as a Certified Orthotist and co-owner of V2innovations.
+AJ is a member of Orthotics Prosthetics Canada, the Ontario Association of Prosthetists and Orthotists, and is a guest lecturer at the School of Rehabilitation Therapy at Queen’s University.